quentinjamet/quentinjamet.github.io/publications.md

  1. L. Gomez-Navarro, E. Cosme, **J. Le Sommer**, N. Papadakis, A. Pascual.
 Development of an image de-noising method in preparation for the Surface Water and Ocean Topography satellite mission.
 In preparation for *Remote Sensing*.

 ## Submitted papers and papers in revision
+ 1. Q. Jamet et al. On Energy Cascades in General Flows.
+Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. C. Buckingham et al. The contributions of surface and submesoscale processes to turbulence in the open ocean surface boundary layer.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. Ajayi A., **J. Le Sommer**, E. Chassignet, J.-M. Molines, X. Xu, A. Albert, E. Cosme.
 Spatial and Temporal Variability of the North Atlantic eddy field at scale <100km.
 Submitted to *Ocean Modelling*.
  1. P. Rivière, J. Thomas, L. Siegelman-Charbit, P. Klein, C. Cotté, F. d’Ovidio, C. Guinet, **J. Le Sommer**, G. Dencausse.
 Submesoscale fronts modify Elephant Seals foraging behavior.
 Submitted to *Limnology & Oceanography Letters*, in revision.